TomDDG/ZXPicoMD/README.md

 - Save Cartridge - creates a copy of the cartridge on the SD card so all your work doesn't get lost if you load a new cartridge into the drive
 - Insert Formatted - as it says load a blank formatted (to 127kB) cartridge into the drive

-The file explorer will only show compatible files, those with extension MDR, Z80 & SNA and directories.
+The file explorer will only show compatible files, those with extension MDR, TAP, Z80 & SNA and directories.

 ![image](https://github.com/TomDDG/ZXPicoMD/blob/main/Images/menulayout_v3.png "Menu Layout v3")

 ### TAP copy

+Selecting a TAP file from the file explorer will copy the contents to a blank cartridge.
+It works with headerless files as well as normal and also removes the autorun from basic files so they can be edited.
+As headerless files have no file type or start address these are simply set as a code block starting at memory end minus length.

-Selecting a TAP file from the File Explorer will copy the contents to a blank cartridge.
-This is a simple copy so if you are copying a game across you will need to adjust the basic loader in order for it to load properly.
-This isn't always possible as a lot of games use machine code loaders but some are and the following details how to do this for the classic Manic Miner.
+Note this is a simple file copy so if you are wanting to run a loader, usually for a game, off the cartridge you will need to adjust said loader to use Microdrive commands.
+Unfortunately this isn't always possible as a lot of games use machine code loaders but some are and the following details how to do this for the classic Manic Miner.

 Once the copy has complete `CAT` the drive and you will see